anirudhkaushik2003/Skin-Cancer-Experiments/Readme.md

  ### **Aim**
  - To construct an ensemble classifier for melanoma screening

+ *Reader's Note: For future reference the ensemble classifier thus obtained will be referred to as `ensemble v1.0`*

 ### **Procedure**
- - For this experiment we will be constructing a 3 class classifier which will specialize in melanoma screening
+ - For this experiment, we will be constructing a 3 class classifier which will specialize in melanoma screening
  - ~~To this end we use the classifier from [the previous experiment](#melanoma-vs-dysplastic-nevi-2) for the first stage of classification between melanoma and melanocytic nevus~~ We finetune an imageNet pretrained model for melanoma vs melanocytic nevus classification
  - We then train another binary classifier between melanoma and seborrheic keratosis
+ - For each of the models, we stop after 14 epochs regardless of performance
- - An decision making system is used to act as the screener which combines the above classifiers to screen for melanoma
+ - An ensemble decision making system is used to act as the screener which combines the above classifiers to screen for melanoma
+ - `ensemble v1.0` is constructed by combining the above classifiers using a majority voting system $\rightarrow$ **(1)** If either classifier predicits Melanoma then suspected Melanom, thus output prediction will be Melanoma
+ $\rightarrow$ **(2)** If both classifiers don't predict Melanoma then we output the class with the higher softmax probability (i.e. the class with the higher confidence)
+ - Clearly, this method has a fundamental flaw for the case when either classifier doesn't predict Melanoma.
+ - The tie breaking doesn't take into account the similarity between the sample's class and Melanoma.
+If a sample' similarity is higher to Melanoma, an appropriate weight should be assigned to it's class probability.
+ - Choosing such a weight is non-trivial and we leave it to the next experiment.
  - **The learning rate is increased to 0.0001**
  #### Dataset Stats for melanoma vs bkl samples
  |Dataset| Number of Samples|